Lucasor99/TFM/README.md

 You should see the master and worker nodes listed, indicating the cluster is running successfully.

----

-This section provides a streamlined process for setting up Ansible, generating SSH keys, distributing them, and creating a Kubernetes cluster.

 ## Application Deployment in Kubernetes

 To deploy the application within a Kubernetes cluster, use the `auto-gs.py` script.
 This script automates the deployment process, ensuring that all components are set up correctly.
 The primary deployment command is: